 Sometimes, talking about our trauma history can be re-triggering, almost as if we are reliving the experience, which can feel counterproductive.
 Eye-Movement Desensitization Reprocessing (EMDR) is a therapy that allows for reprocessing of traumatic or distressing experiences without having to express and explore them in detail.
 EMDR therapy is an 8-phase protocol that provides the necessary steps to identify, activate, reprocess, stabilize and contain.
 Some of our memories are stored in an area of our brain (limbic system) that make it difficult to respond to our present experiences in healthy and adaptive ways.
 An example of this would be when we engage in fight-flight-freeze response.
 Through the reprocessing phases of EMDR therapy, we attempt and often successfully move one or more of these memories to the area of our brain (neocortex) where we are able to more effectively cope with our emotions and make informed decisions about what to do next.
 Reprocessing past experiences can desensitize them in ways that reduce the distress they cause and the emotional suffering unintentionally created.
 Sometimes, adverse life experiences that we have encountered at various periods of our lives interfere with the way we experience our lives in both the present and the future.
 Identifying, exploring and reprocessing these distressing experiences can have a profoundly positive affect on the way we feel, the way we see ourselves and the world around us, the way we perceive others and engage in relationships, as well as provide significant relief from the emotional suffering we have experienced for years.

-If you are interested in scheduling a free phone consultation to discuss services, to see if we are the right fit or simply have questions please contact me!
+If you are interested in scheduling a free phone consultation to discuss your needs or my services, feel free to contact me!

 4405 Riverside Drive #106 Burbank, CA, 91505